Sir Fowell Buxton, 3rd Baronet

 Sir Thomas Fowell Buxton, 3rd Baronet, GCMG, DL (26 January 1837 – 28 October 1915), commonly known as Sir Fowell Buxton, was the Governor of South Australia from 29 October 1895 until 29 March 1899.
 He was the grandson of Sir Thomas Fowell Buxton, a British MP and social reformer, and the son of Sir Edward North Buxton, also an MP.

 He attended Harrow School and Trinity College, Cambridge.
-He was commissioned captain in the Tower Hamlets Rifle Volunteers (No. 3) on 4 May 1860.
+He raised the part-time 3rd (Truman, Hanbury, Buxton) Tower Hamlets Rifle Volunteer Corps mainly from employees of the family's Black Eagle Brewery in Spitalfields and was commissioned as its captain commandant on 4 May 1860.
+The unit became part of the 1st Administrative Battalion, Tower Hamlets Rifle Volunteer Corps (later 2nd Tower Hamlets Rifles), in which he was promoted to major on 24 July 1863 and lieutenant-colonel on 23 January 1864.
+Sir Fowell retired from the command on 23 November 1883 and became the unit's Honorary Colonel on 9 February 1884.

+Buxton was appointed a Deputy Lieutenant of Essex in 1860.

 He married Lady Victoria Noel, daughter of Charles Noel, 1st Earl of Gainsborough, and Lady Frances Jocelyn, daughter of Robert Jocelyn, 3rd Earl of Roden on 12 June 1862.
 Of their 13 children, ten survived infancy, including Sir Thomas Buxton, 4th Baronet, Noel Edward Noel-Buxton, 1st Baron Noel-Buxton, Charles Roden Buxton, and Rt.
 Rev. Harold Jocelyn Buxton, Bishop of Gibraltar in Europe.
 Lady Buxton was crippled by a spinal condition in 1869.